A tibble: 10 Ă— 3

 Example: wind direction in Venice III

-- A better graphical representation of wind directions and wind speed, using cartesian coordinates.
-From this windrose, it is clear the winds were coming mostly from the East.
+- A better graphical representation of wind directions and wind speed, using Cartesian coordinates.
+From this wind rose, it is clear the winds were coming mostly from the east.

 Inference